 In early September 2019, Bexhill Heritage received a request from Rother District Council to help out with completing the repairs to the shelter which was only part-way through.
 We accepted the challenge and have commenced work on site.
-Below you’ll find weekly progress updates to the project.
+Below you’ll find progress updates to the project.

 Whole sections of the shelter are now stripped of paint, showing some beautiful original pine wood.

 Most of the discoloured or cracked perspex window panes have been taken out and surrounding putty removed.

 RDC Conservation Officer Tanya Szendeffy visited the site to begin deciding a possible colour scheme for the shelter.
 The red, white and green tricolour will be a common theme throughout, being as they were adopted by the Bexhill Institute as town colours in July 1893 (see below).
 The other newspaper item shows a colourised version of the flag at the Children’s Jubilee Fete at the Manor House, 1897.
 Thanks to Bexhill Museum for their help with this research.